-When the building was originally conceived, the topper was a $55 million duplex and a $45 million full-floor penthouse, the most expensive units in the building.
-Now it has been announced that for a $100 million, the units can be combined in a triplex, which would make it the city’s biggest sale, if it sells.
+When the building was initially conceived, the topper was a $55 million duplex and a $45 million full-floor penthouse, the most expensive units in the building.
+Now it has been announced that for a $100 million, the units can be combined in a triplex, which would make it the city’s biggest sale if it sells.

-And there has been interest in the apartment already, despite the nine-digit asking price.
+And there has been interesting in the apartment already, despite the nine-digit asking price.

-When developer Steven Klar put his CitySpire penthouse on the market for $100, it sparked so much interest that the listing crashed his broker’s website– despite the fact that it had partially blocked views and an unusual layout.
+When developer Steven Klar put his CitySpire penthouse on the market for $100, it sparked so much interest that the listing crashed his broker’s website– even though it had partially blocked views and an unusual layout.